 F24 Publication Expression

+[Scope covers much the same topics as F3, but note that F24 is a subclass of F2 Expression, F3 is also an E55 Type.
+Then the distinction with F4 is that there is no publication expression related to those singletons, F4 does not include publication processes that stop (or are stopped) after producing only a single item.

+Distinction between publication expressions that in the end were not (or not yet) actually used to create any Items, do we need two classes to cover this?
+No, it exists regardless or whether any items were produced.
+Each item results from only one publication expression/manifestation.]

 Subclass of: F22 Self-Contained Expression

 Scope note: This class comprises complete sets of signs present in publications, reflecting publishers’ final decisions as to both selection of content and layout of the publications.
 Frequently the creation of a Publication Expression includes both adding graphical form and fonts to Expressions consisting of words alone and selecting illustrations and other content.
 As such, an instance of Publication Expression incorporates all Expressions combined for the resulting final form of rendering, whether visual, audio or tactile.
 An instance of Publication Expression is one entity regardless of the number of independent Expressions published within it, as long as it represents one unit of release.
 The published third party content can be associated via the property P165 incorporates (is incorporated in).